 Let’s start off with one of the world’s most hated bugs.
 With a distinctive, high-pitched whine and a maddeningly itchy bite, the tiny mosquito is a daily plague that most travelers have to contend with.
 These irritating bugs usually show up in the evening, when they arrive in droves to feast on the blood of al-fresco diners.
 Not only are mosquito bites unbearably uncomfortable, but they can also expose you to some nasty illnesses.
 Mosquitoes are known vectors for a wide range of dangerous diseases, including malaria, dengue fever, Chikungunya, Zika, yellow fever, and Japanese encephalitis.

 The best way to protect yourself is not to get bitten in the first place!
-So, how can you keep mosquitoes away on vacation?
+So, how to keep mosquitoes away on vacation?

 How to avoid mosquitoes on vacation